mszegedy/plea/story/ch-7.md

 "Then, I guess, that's my point.
 If you're such a good therapist, why did you yell at Vasilisa like that?"

-"Because…" Sofia was instantly frustrated again, as if argument about the broken idol had never ended.
+"Because…" Sofia was instantly frustrated again, as if the argument about the broken idol had never ended.
 "She broke my idol!
 What in the blazes was I supposed to say?
 'Oh, it's okay, dear, you survived and I have plenty more idols?'"

 "You weren't supposed to _diagnose_ her with _narcissism._"